WojtekGozdziewski/wojtek-qa-lab/manual-testing/bug-reports/BUG-001-duplicate-contractor-validation.md

 ## Expected result

-The system should allow creating different contractors with identical names.
+The system should allow creation of different contractors with identical names if they represent different business entities.

-Duplicate validation should use unique business identifiers, for example:
-- Tax identification number (NIP)
-- Internal contractor ID
-- Other unique business identifier
+Duplicate validation should not be based only on the contractor name field.

+The system should use appropriate unique identifiers to detect possible duplicates.
+For business entities, available identifiers such as NIP should be considered during validation.

+If a possible duplicate is detected, the system should provide a clear warning allowing the user to verify whether the records represent the same contractor.

 ## Business impact